Bassel Jradi: Lebanon

 Eligible to represent Lebanon through his descent, Jradi made his debut for their senior team on 26 August 2015; he scored the temporary 2–1 goal in a friendly against Iraq, which eventually finished in a 3–2 defeat.
 After the match, regarding his national team choice between Lebanon and Denmark, he stated: "both countries mean a lot to me.
 It's a big decision".

 Although in January 2018 Jradi had stated that he aimed to play for Denmark, in November of the same year he was called up for Lebanon for the friendly matches against Uzbekistan and Australia.
 In December 2018, he was called up for the 2019 AFC Asian Cup squad.
 After playing the whole 90 minutes in the first group stage game against Qatar, Jradi fell into a disagreement with coach Miodrag Radulović and was subsequently ruled out of the national team for the rest of the tournament.

 On 5 September 2019, the Lebanese Football Association (LFA) announced Jradi's indefinite exclusion from the national team, alongside teammate Joan Oumari, for refusing a call-up for a 2022 FIFA World Cup qualifying match against North Korea.
-After issuing an apology explaining his reasons for refusing the call-up, the LFA lifted the exclusion and Jradi was reintegrated to the national team on 19 September.
+After issuing an apology explaining his reasons for refusing the call-up, the LFA lifted the exclusions and Jradi was reintegrated to the national team on 19 September.

+In December 2023, Jradi was included in the Lebanese squad for the 2023 AFC Asian Cup.
+He scored in the final game of the group stage, against Tajikistan; Lebanon eventually lost 2–1 and was knocked out of the competition.